Travel Postcard: 48 hours in Seattle

 Friday

-7 p.m. - Head up to the Capitol Hill neighborhood and start the weekend with cocktails at Tavern Law, named by GQ Magazine as one of the 25 best bars in America.
+7 p.m. - Head up to the Capitol Hill neighbourhood and start the weekend with cocktails at Tavern Law, named by GQ Magazine as one of the 25 best bars in America.

 There are plenty of handcrafted cocktails to enjoy in the Prohibition-era surroundings, but celebrate the start of your getaway with a custom champagne cocktail.
 Peruse the menu.
 The oxtail banh mi sandwich, based on Vietnamese tradition, will give you a taste of the Pacific Rim influence that figures in so many Seattle menus.